 Knowing Your Rights: A Handbook for Kids in Foster Care

-- right to WORK – basic employment rights all young people should know
+- Right to work – Basic employment rights all young people should know

-Resources for Foster Youth in Transition to Adulthood
+Information for Foster Youth entering Adulthood

 Click here for more information on scholarships and other funding for foster and former foster youth.